Personal Injury Medical Malpractice Automobile Accidents Business Law Construction Law Contracts

 Prominent Westchester County & New York City Construction Accident Attorneys

-If you have suffered a serious injury as a result of a construction accident or any other type of workplace accident, you need top construction injury lawyers to protect you and make sure you receive full compensation.
-Many workers who are hurt on the job do not realize that they may be entitled to bring a personal injury action and that they are protected by the labor laws of New York.
-These laws apply to almost all construction trades, including repair, renovation, demolition, maintenance, painting, electrical, carpentry and masonry.
-State and federal law protect employees in all other types of industries as well.
+If you suffered a serious injury resulting from a construction accident or any other type of workplace accident, you need top construction injury lawyers to protect your interests and make sure you receive full and fair compensation.
+Many workers who are hurt on the job do not realize that they may be allowed to bring a personal injury action and that they are protected by the labor laws of New York.
+These laws apply to almost all construction trades, including repair, renovation, demolition, maintenance, painting, electrical, concrete, plumbing, carpentry and masonry.